desh2608/academic-kickstart/content/home/about.md

 # About

-I am a graduate student at [Johns Hopkins University](https://www.cs.jhu.edu/), working in the [Center for Language and Speech Processing (CLSP)](https://www.clsp.jhu.edu/), advised by [Daniel Povey](http://www.danielpovey.com) and [Sanjeev Khudanpur](https://clsp.wse.jhu.edu/faculty-pages/sanjeev/).
+I am a second-year PhD student at [Johns Hopkins University](https://www.cs.jhu.edu/), working in the [Center for Language and Speech Processing (CLSP)](https://www.clsp.jhu.edu/), advised by [Dan Povey](http://www.danielpovey.com) and [Sanjeev Khudanpur](https://clsp.wse.jhu.edu/faculty-pages/sanjeev/).
 My research interests are in applied machine learning, particularly deep learning methods for speech recognition and language modeling.
-I am currently working on speaker adaptation using deep networks.
+I am currently working on speaker adaptation methods for ASR systems.

 I graduated from IIT Guwahati in 2017 with a major in Computer Science.
 My [bachelor thesis]({{<ref "project/btp.md">}}) was on deep learning methods for relation extraction in clinical text, supervised by [Prof. Ashish Anand](http://www.iitg.ac.in/anand.ashish/index.html).

-When I'm not doing ML, I like to work out, swim, play the guitar, and [read fiction](https://www.goodreads.com/review/list/62772844-desh-raj?shelf=read&sort=date_read).
+When I'm not doing ML, I like to work out, play guitar, and [read fiction](https://www.goodreads.com/review/list/62772844-desh-raj?shelf=read&sort=date_read).

 **{{% staticref "files/DeshRaj.pdf" %}}Link to Resume{{% /staticref %}}**